 The Physiologus may not have been as popular as the Bible, but nearly so.
 “It was translated into Latin (first in the 4th or 5th century), Ethiopian, Syriac, Arabic, Coptic, and Armenian.
 Early translations from the Greek also were made into Georgian and into Slavic languages.”[iv]
 It was then translated into several other languages.
 However, the symbolism attached to these allegorical animals may have changed and new symbols may have been added as various manuscripts wound their way through translations and possible “editions” of some original Physiologus.
 A thousand years elapsed between the publication of the Physiologus and that of the Aberdeen Bestiary.

 According to Britannica, The Physiologus would have “48 sections, each dealing with one creature, plant, or stone and each linked to a biblical text.”
 As for animals featured in the Physiologus, they are listed in Wikipedia.
-In its list, Wikipedia names the dragon and the unicorn, both of whom are “fantastic” animals, as are the griffin and the phœnix .
+In its list, Wikipedia names the dragon and the unicorn, both of whom are “fantastic” animals, as are the griffin, the phœnix, and other animals .
 (See Physiologus, Wikipedia and Medieval Bestiary)

 Griffin couchant facing throne at Knossos (Photo credit: Wikipedia)